 The driver violated their duty of care to other drivers to drive responsibly.

 The driver breached their duty of care by being distracted while driving at the time of the accident.

 The breach of duty directly resulted in damages.

 Actual losses were suffered, such as injuries and financial losses.

-Why You Need a Distracted Driving Lawyer in Fairfax
+Why You Need a Highly Skilled Lawyer in Northern Virginia

 A thorough investigation will likely be required in order to validate your distracted driving claim.
 Lawyers who have years of experience proving driver negligence will have the resources that are necessary to do so.
 The following will be collected or completed on your behalf, so that you may focus on your recovery: